dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/COMPLETE_2025-11-10_SendReportWithoutHeader.md

 ## Next Steps
 1. Deploy to test environment
-2. Perform manual testing in SpyWindow
+2. Perform manual testing in AutomationWindow
 3. Update user training materials if applicable
 4. Communicate changes to users with existing SendReportRetry configurations